-How To Properly Clean Your Dog’s Eyes:
+How to Properly Clean a Dog’s Eyes:

 Wipe each eye gently with moistened sterile gauze or eye wipe.
 Start on the inner corner of the eye and move outward toward the other side of the eye, using soft strokes.
 Wipe away discharge, making sure not to rub the gauze directly over the eye-ball.
 Use a separate gauze for the other eye.
+Depending on your pup, you may need several gauze squares for each eye.

 What to Look Out for When Cleaning Your Dog’s Eyes

-- Is your dog blinking excessively or pawing at his eyes?
+• Is your dog blinking excessively or pawing at his eyes?
 This could indicate an infection or other problem.

-- Is the eye red or swollen?
+• Is the eye red or swollen?
 Do your dog’s eyes look different than normal?

-- Do you notice pus or mucus around the eye?
+• Do you notice pus or mucus around the eye?
 This could be from a cold, allergies or pinkeye.
 Or it could be a blocked tear duct or problem with the oil glands.

-- Is the nictitating membrane (third eyelid) visible?
+• Is the nictitating membrane (third eyelid) visible?
 Is the cornea colored?
 Does your dog act like it’s painful when you touch his eyes?

-Any of the scenarios painted above make the case for a precautionary visit to your veterinarian.
+Thus any of the scenarios painted above make the case for a precautionary visit to your veterinarian.
 When it involves irregularities with your dog’s eyes, hesitation is not your friend!

 Causes of Dog Eye Stains